IronCoreLabs/tenant-security-client-java/README.md

 # Tenant Security Client Java Library

-A Java client for implementing CMK within a vendors infrastructure.
+A Java client for implementing CMK within a vendor's infrastructure.
 Makes requests through an IronCore Tenant Security Proxy to tenants' KMS/logging infrastructures.

 More extensive documentation about usage is available on our [docs site](https://ironcorelabs.com/docs/customer-managed-keys/tenant-security-client/overview).